alekzajic/codewars/README.md

 # codewars
-Codewars tests sorted by level
+My solutions to Codewars tests sorted by level